 Dr. Thomas Hadjistavropoulos served as President of the Canadian Psychological Association during the 2007-2008 year.
-His research, which has been funded by the Canadian Institutes of Health Research (CIHR), the Saskatchewan Health Research Foundation (SHRF), the Social Sciences and Humanities Research Council of Canada (SSHRC), the AGE WELL National Centres of Excellence, and the Canada Foundation for Innovation (CFI), focuses on psychological issues in pain.
-An area of recent focus has been pain assessment and management among seniors with a special emphasis on seniors who have severe limitations in ability to communicate because of dementia.
+His research, which has been funded by the Canadian Institutes of Health Research (CIHR), the Saskatchewan Health Research Foundation (SHRF), the Social Sciences and Humanities Research Council of Canada (SSHRC), the AGEWELL Network of Centres of Excellence, and the Canada Foundation for Innovation (CFI), focuses on psychological issues in pain.
+An area of specific focus has been pain assessment and management in older adults with a special emphasis on persons who have severe limitations in ability to communicate because of dementia.
 Thomas has also conducted extensive scholarly work in the area of ethics and professional standards.

-He has published over 200 peer reviewed papers and book chapters as well as seven books.
+He has published approximately 250 peer reviewed papers and book chapters as well as seven books.

 Department of Psychology